Special feature on sake breweries in Akita - vol. 7 - Haruka and Kuribayashi Sake Brewery

 Representative brand "Haruka

-The Kuribayashi Sake Brewery was founded in 1874 in Rokugo Village (now Misato Town), Akita Prefecture.
-Rokugo used to be blessed with good quality rice and abundant groundwater, and the area is said to have had more than 20 sake breweries.
+The Kuribayashi Sake Brewery was founded in 1874 in the village of Rokugo (now Misato Town), Akita Prefecture.
+In the past, Rokugo was blessed with good quality rice and abundant groundwater, and the area is said to have had more than 20 sake breweries.

 It is not known when the brand name "Harukasumi" was first used, but it is said to have originated from a line from the song "Hagoromo" ("Hagoromo" in Japanese): "Harukasumi tanabikini keri kuho no..." ("Harukasumi trailing in the distance, Hisakata no...").